If I ever have boys

 They’ll reshape masculinity into something they like

-Make it softer to touch
+make it softer to touch

 They’ll know that who they are is more than enough

-They’ll know that being a man doesn’t mean
+They’ll know that being a man

-Carrying the burden alone
+doesn’t mean carrying the burden alone

-They’ll learn that an emotional man is a man fully grown
+They’ll learn that an emotional man

 They won’t settle everything with violent swings

-They’ll live in truth even when that truth stings
+even when that truth stings

-So yeah, if I ever have boys they’ll be dangerous men
+So yeah if I ever have boys they’ll be dangerous men

-But the danger they’ll be won’t be the one society meant
+won’t be the one society meant